biocypher/biochatter-paper/manuscript.md

 ### Knowledge Graphs

-Knowledge graphs (KGs) are a powerful tool to represent and query knowledge in a structured manner.
+KGs are a powerful tool to represent and query knowledge in a structured manner.
 With BioCypher [@biocypher], we have developed a framework to create KGs from biomedical data in a user-friendly manner while also semantically grounding the data in ontologies.
 BioChatter is an extension of the BioCypher ecosystem, elevating its user-friendliness further by allowing natural language interactions with the data; any BioCypher KG is automatically compatible with BioChatter.
 We use information generated in the build process of BioCypher KGs to tune BioChatter's understanding of the data structures and contents, thereby increasing the efficiency of LLM-based KG querying (see Methods).